 One of the main pitfalls in survey question design is bias.
 Bias in questions can lead respondents towards a particular answer, skewing your results.
 For instance, a question that says, "Don't you think that our product is the best on the market?" is leading because it suggests that our product is superior.
 Instead, you could ask, "How would you rate our product compared to others available on the market?"
 This phrasing is neutral and allows the respondent to provide their genuine opinion.

 Neutral language is essential to encourage sincere responses.
-It's crucial that the wording of your questions does not influence the respondent's answer.
+Ensure that the wording of your questions does not influence the respondent's answer.
 Use terms that are non-controversial and don't carry positive or negative connotations.
 For instance, instead of asking, "How would you rate this excellent medical treatment?" you could ask, "How would you rate this medical treatment?"
 This allows respondents to form and express their own opinion.

 The structure of your survey can significantly influence the quality of responses you receive.
 A well-structured survey flows logically, respects respondents' time, and captures the information you need for your research.